dmtrmrv/insert-code-lite/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-With Insert Code Lite you can add tracking scripts, CSS styles, meta tags or other code to your website without editing your theme.
+Simple way of adding custom scipts and styles to your website.

 == Description ==

-Insert Code Lite allows you to add custom code to your site.
-Tracking scripts, custom CSS styles, or custom meta tags can be easily integrated to your website using this plugin.

-Even if you change your theme, custom code that you've added using this plugin will be present on your site.
+Insert Code Lite adds possibility to integrate scripts, styles, or other custom code to your website.
+Even if you change your theme, code that you've added using this plugin will stay.

 Based on the Plugin API, Coding Standards, and Documentation Standards.